adversarial-for-goodness/Co-Attack/README.md

 =======
 # [Towards Adversarial Attack on Vision-Language Pre-training Models](https://arxiv.org/abs/2206.09391)

-This is the official PyTorch implement of the paper Towards Adversarial Attack on Vision-Language Pre-training Models.
+This is the official PyTorch implement of the paper Towards Adversarial Attack on Vision-Language Pre-training Models at *ACM Multimedia 2022*.

 <img src="img.png" width=500>